GaloisInc/saw-script/doc/manual/manual.md

 * <http://cryptol.net/files/ProgrammingCryptol.pdf>

 SAW includes deep support for Cryptol, and in fact requires the use of Cryptol for most non-trivial tasks.
+So to fully understand the rest of this manual you'll need to develop at least a rudimentary understanding of Cryptol.

 The primary use of Cryptol is to construct values of type `Term`.
 Although `Term` values can be constructed from various sources, inline Cryptol expressions are the most direct and convenient way to create them.

 Specifically, a Cryptol expression can be placed inside double curly braces (`{{` and `}}`), resulting in a value of type `Term`.
 As a very